-Call an old friend you haven't talked to in a while.
+Pick up the phone and call an old friend you haven't talked to in a while.
 It's so easy to lose touch with some of the people you love the most.
 In the world of texting and digital communication, pick up the phone and have a meaningful conversation.
 You'll be glad you did!

-Plan a night out.
 Whether you're planning a date night, a girls' night, or reconnecting with a good friend, get out of the house and do something fun!

-Join in.
 There have been numerous studies indicating that friendships and connections with others keep us happy and healthy.
 If you're looking to make new relationships, joining an organization is a great way to start!
-Look into Meetup groups, go to church or another place of worship, sign up for a class that interests you at your local rec center or YMCA, or try a new exercise class.
+Look into Meetup groups, go to church or another place of worship, sign up for a class that interests you at your local recreation center or YMCA, or try a new exercise class.
 Just these small steps can be great starting blocks to forging lifelong friendships.

-Volunteer!
 There are so many fantastic organizations where you can jump in and make a real difference.
-Feed the high-quality meals to disaster-relief victims with Mercy Chefs.
+Feed high-quality meals to disaster-relief victims with Mercy Chefs.
 Help out with a fundraiser at your child's school.
 Visit a nursing home and talk to some of the patients.
 You can even be a virtual volunteer from the comfort of your home!

-Have a family dance party.
-Crank up some of your favorite songs, and just dance like nobody's watching!
+Not only other families, but your own can need some joy, too!
+Get your kids and spouse, crank up some of your favorite songs, and just dance like nobody's watching!
 You'll have a blast, plus you'll burn some calories and get those happy endorphins surging through your body.

-Take a family walk or bike ride.
 One of my favorite memories was walking with my then six-year-old daughter who was mesmerized by the way the cement road was shimmering in the moonlight.
 We just took a 2-block walk, but it was beautiful to see the world through her eyes.

 Bottom line: we're all different people and have unique needs.
 But when we shift our paradigm from focusing on ourselves and how miserable we might be, to how we might improve the lives of others, we create such a sense of purpose and joy.
 We don't have the time to wallow in our own problems, as we're too busy brightening up the world around us.

 There's something so gratifying about a beautifully organized home, and a sense of peace when you don't have too much stuff.
-Perhaps a well-maintained, tidy home can help you open the doors to bringing joy and healing to those around you since you don't have to focus on your own junk.
+Perhaps a well-maintained, tidy closet can help you open the doors to bringing joy and healing to those around you since you don't have to focus on your own junk.